europeana/Labs/api/mydata.md

 ---
 layout: "api-page"
-title: Accessing My Europeana via API
+title: Accessing your MyEuropeana via API
 published: true
 ---

-TBD
+* TOC
+{:toc}

+## Introduction

+MyData is used to access your own MyEuroepana data through the API.

+## Authentication